RPA-US/screenrpa/README.md

 Finally, install the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension inside the container.

+## Configure git repository

+In the case that the git repository has not been properly configured by default, run the following command while on the project root directory:

+**`git checkout -t origin/<branch_name>`**

 ## Configuration DB
 Firstly, you need configure the Database for the project.
 To do this, create an *.env* file in the folder *rim* with the following contents:
 ```